Hi internals,

 https://github.com/php/php-src/pull/7475 shows the approximate impact on

 php-src.
-We need to update references to stdClass invar_dump()
+We need to update references to stdClass invar_dump()output in

 more than 300 tests.
 We can do this easily, but it will be an inconvenience